 Software as a Service (SaaS)

-Software as a Service (or SAAS) as we approach the outermost of the concentric circles.
+We find Software as a Service (or SAAS) as we approach the outermost of the concentric circles.
 Software as a Service is the most vendor controlled of the “As a Service” solutions.
 In this environment, the Customer purchases access to a hosted software package.
-The hosting company controls the platform and infrastructure — in most cases, the customer doesn’t know and doesn’t care what infrastructure and platform on which the service is installed.
+In this case, the hosting company controls the platform and infrastructure — in most cases, the customer doesn’t know and doesn’t care what infrastructure and platform on which the service is installed.
 Typically, Web browsers provide access to SaaS solutions and restrict configuration to options within the web interface.
 The application service provider tightly controls the application configuration.

-Capacity planning in SaaS is normally focused on transaction counts, or number of users, or other volumetric measures, and are not related to “the number of CPUs” or “the amount of RAM”, nor platform centric “version of the Operating System”.
-Simple examples for SAAS that most of us understand include email providers such as Google’s gmail and Microsoft’s web based email, and WordPress.com hosted web sites.
+Capacity planning in SaaS is normally focused on transaction counts, or number of users, or other volumetric measures, and are not related to infrastructure centric “number of CPUs” or “amount of RAM”, nor platform centric “version of the Operating System”.
+Simple examples for SAAS that most of us understand include email providers such as Google’s gmail, Microsoft’s web based email, and WordPress.com hosted web sites.

 2. Advantages of Cloud

 As with all technologies, there a Advantages and Disadvantages to Cloud Compute models.
 When exploring each artifact, try to better understand whether the artifact affects you, if it does then how the artifact affects you, and if it is a negative situation whether the particular deployment can either accept or otherwise manage the situatio

 Cloud Compute services are “on demand”.
 This means that instead of having to rent a physical location, apply for permits, purchase physical servers, standing up those servers in a physical data center, and hiring engineers and staff to run the data center, the Customer can focus on speed to market and stand up the cloud on demand.
 This reduces the large capital outlays and even reduces the risks with associated with long-term leases.